Decoration Graphic

 Survey and analysis of diverse cultural patterns. +This course is only offered every other year.

-BIOL2350Introduction to Microbiology BIOL3420Human Anatomy with Lab BIOL3440Human Physiology with Lab HLTH2560Nutrition NURS2420Introduction to Nursing NURS3110Health Assessment for the Practicing Nurse NURS3120Fundamentals of Health Care NURS3160Evidence Based Practice NURS3250Adult Health Care I NURS3260NURS3260 Adult Health Care II NURS3270Psychosocial Aspects of Client Care NURS3430Pathophysiology and Related Pharmacology NURS3460Professionalism in Nursing NURS4160Leadership Roles in Nursing NURS4220Maternal and Newborn Care NURS4240Pediatric Nursing NURS4280Global Health and Policy Issues NURS4350Population Health Nursing NURS4411Informatics for the Practicing Nurse NURS4420Current Issues in Healthcare NURS4460Senior Capstone PSYC1300Introductory Psychology PSYC2250Developmental Psychology SOCI1300Introduction to Sociology SOCI1350Cultural Anthropology
+BIOL2350Introduction to Microbiology BIOL3420Human Anatomy with Lab BIOL3440Human Physiology with Lab HLTH2560Nutrition NURS2420Introduction to Nursing NURS3110Health Assessment for the Practicing Nurse NURS3120Fundamentals of Health Care NURS3170Evidence Based Practice for Practicing Nurse NURS3250Adult Health Care I NURS3260NURS3260 Adult Health Care II NURS3270Psychosocial Aspects of Client Care NURS3430Pathophysiology and Related Pharmacology NURS3460Professionalism in Nursing NURS4160Leadership Roles in Nursing NURS4220Maternal and Newborn Care NURS4240Pediatric Nursing NURS4280Global Health and Policy Issues NURS4350Population Health Nursing NURS4411Informatics for the Practicing Nurse NURS4420Current Issues in Healthcare NURS4460Senior Capstone PSYC1300Introductory Psychology PSYC2250Developmental Psychology SOCI1300Introduction to Sociology SOCI1350Cultural Anthropology

 Course Descriptions